DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/ncstreamgrammer.md

 }
 ~~~

-1. full name of variable (should this be index or hash in order to save space ?)
+1. full name of variable (should this be extent or hash in order to save space ?)
 2. data type
 3. section
 4. stored in big or small end. reader makes right.